 - Desirability indicates that the app will have a look and feel that will make the experience delightful and users want to return.

-You can have an incredible website with a modern and trendy design and gorgeous images, but its success will not be evaluated by the number of “wows” it generates.
+You can have a great website with a modern and trendy design and gorgeous images, but its success will not be evaluated by the number of “wows” it generates.

 The quantity of completed purchases is used to calculate efficiency.
 If users do not buy, the design is meaningless, and stakeholders lose money.

-The premier violin here is clear, simple navigation.
+The premier violin here is transparent, simple navigation.
 Users must comprehend a variety of elementary concepts at each stage of interaction, such as:

 - what firm or brand are they working with